OctupleSakura/OctupleSakura/README.md

 ### :wave: Recent Status

-In order to learn more, we have to leave temporarily.
+In order to learn more, I have to leave temporarily.

 Look forward to coming back.